OpenNebula/docs/source/advanced_administration/cloud_bursting/slg.rst

 | ``POSTSCRIPT``                | Specifies the uri location of the script to be downloaded and run after installation is complete                                                                                                                        |
 +-------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+.. note:: PUBLIC_CLOUD section allows for substitions from template and virtual network variables, the same way as the :ref:`CONTEXT section allows <cong_defining_context>`.

 Default values for all these attributes can be defined in the ``/etc/one/sl_driver.default`` file.

 .. code::